MiKl-LS/NtW/README.md

 Main code is on `reSpell.js`

 Because of JavaScript's floating point, numbers are passed as strings (there is also ~~a lazy~~ basic conversion but not for number 15+ digits long)
-- Current limit is 66 digits (hundred vigintillion)
+- Current limit is 66 digits (132 combined) (hundred vigintillion/ths)
-- Limit for decimals is a hundered zillionths ~~lol~~

 For this to work on your own HTML do the following: